chloehellberg/PierresTreats/README.md

 # _Pierre's Sweet and Savory Treats_

-#### _Console application for an imaginary bakery shop using C#/.NET, MySQL and Entity Framework and identity to display authorization and many-to-many relationships, Oct 23rd 2020_
+#### _Console application for an imaginary bakery shop using C#/.NET, MySQL and Entity Framework and identity to display authentication and many-to-many relationships, Oct 23rd 2020_

 #### By _**Chloe Hellberg**_

 ## Description

 _This is an MVC web application for an imaginary bakery shop that helps the bakery owner market their sweet and savory treats.
-Application uses Identity and Authorization so that users have the ability to register, log in and log out of the application._
+Application uses Identity and Authentication so that users have the ability to register, log in and log out of the application._
   * _Specific Functionality Includes_
     * User should be able to register, then log in and log out.
     * Only registered and logged in users should be able to have create, update, and delete functionality.